This article covers:

 What is a cash management account?

-Cash management accounts are broadly the same as normal transaction or savings bank accounts, in that they allow you to manage your cash transactions while also earning interest.
+Cash management accounts, or CMAs, are a popular account choice for DIY investors.
+They are broadly the same as normal transaction or savings bank accounts, in that they allow you to manage your cash transactions while also earning interest.
 However, CMAs are often used primarily to receive cash from investments, such as dividends, and to purchase new investments, such as shares.

 They are also commonly used to help manage an SMSF as they can act as a central source to move money in and out of multiple cash streams such as superannuation contributions, income and dividends.